kalebbriggs/BriggsProject1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because it helps save a lot of time but having the tasks automated with one command as opposed to running different commands or installing software on individual systems.
-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
 - Installs docker.io